upper/db

 Select("id", "name")

-If you compiled the select statement at this point it would look like SELECT "id", "name"; which is an incomplete SQL query, you still need to specify which table to select from, chain the From() method to do that:
+If you compiled the select statement, it would look like SELECT "id", "name"; which is an incomplete SQL query; you still need to specify which table to select from: chain the From() method to do that:

 q = sess.SQL().